tuankiet/tuankiet.github.io/_posts/2016-02-02-active-record-associations.md

   has_many :sections
   has_many :paragraphs, through: :sections end

 class Section < ActiveRecord::Base
   belongs_to :document
   has_many :paragraphs
 end

 class Paragraph < ActiveRecord::Base
   belongs_to :section
 end
 {% endhighlight %}

 The `has_one :through` association.
 Like `has_many :through`, it indicates connection through the third model, but it has one connection.

+The `has_and_belongs_to_many` association, indicates many-to-many connection, with no intervaling model.

+Example: create model Assembly and model Part, each assembly has many parts, and each part has many assemblies.
+But we don't need create model interval such as assembly_part.

+{% highlight ruby %}
+class Assembly < ActiveRecord::Base
+  has_and_belongs_to_many :parts
+end

+class Part < ActiveRecord::Base
+  has_and_belongs_to_many :assemblies
+end

+class CreateAssembliesAndParts < ActiveRecord::Migration
+  def change
+    create_table :assemblies do |t|
+      t.string :name
+      t.timestamps null: false
+    end

+    create_table :parts do |t|
+      t.string :part_number
+      t.timestamps null: false
+    end

+    create_table :assemblies_parts, id: false do |t|
+      t.belongs_to :assembly, index: true
+      t.belongs_to :part, index: true
+    end
+  end
+end
+{% endhighlight %}

+> Polymorphic Associations

+With polymorphic assocation, one model can belongs to more then one model, on a single association.
+You can think a `polymorphic belongs_to` declare as setting up `interface` that any other model can use.

+Example: you have picture model, that belongs to either an employee model or a product model.

+{% highlight ruby %}
+class Picture < ActiveRecord::Base
+  belongs_to :imageable, polymorphic: true end

+class Employee < ActiveRecord::Base
+  has_many :pictures, as: :imageable end

+class Product < ActiveRecord::Base
+  has_many :pictures, as: :imageable end
+{% endhighlight %}

+You can retrive pictures by `@employee.pictures` and `@product.pictures`.
+You can get parent of picture by `@picture.imageable`, you may declare both a foreign key column and type column in the model the declare the polymorphic interface.

+{% highlight ruby %}
+class CreatePictures < ActiveRecord::Migration
+  def change
+    create_table :pictures do |t|
+      t.string :name
+      t.integer :imageable_id
+      t.string :imageable_type
+      t.timestamps null: false
+    end

+    add_index :pictures, :imageable_id
+  end
+end

+// this migration can be simplified by t.references from

+class CreatePictures < ActiveRecord::Migration
+  def change
+    create_table :pictures do |t|
+      t.string :name
+      t.references :imageable, polymorphic: true, index: true
+      t.timestamps null: false
+    end
+  end
+end
+{% endhighlight %}

+> Self Joins

+Sometime, you will find a model that should have a relation itself.
+Example, you want to store all `employees` in single model, but you want to know who is manager or who is subordinates.
+It mean you can trace relationship between manager and subordinates.

+{% highlight ruby %}
+class Employee < ActiveRecord::Base
+  has_many :subordinates, class_name: "Employee", foreign_key: "manager_id"
+  belongs_to :manager, class_name: "Employee"
+end
+// With this set-up you can retrive, @employee.manager and @employee.subordinates

+// In migration
+class CreateEmployees < ActiveRecord::Migration
+  def change
+    create_table :employees do |t|
+      t.references :manager, index: true
+      t.timestamps null: false
+    end
+  end
+end
+{% endhighlight %}